Partial federal government shutdown

 Washington has three 988 Lifeline crisis centers that answer calls from around the state.

 Your call will be directed to one of these crisis call centers based on your location.
 Calls are routed by area code.
-Crisis centers are currently hiring.
-If you are interested in a career helping people in crisis, apply for a job with an 988 Lifeline crisis center.

 E2SHB 1688 (Chap.
 263, Laws of 2022) protects consumers from charges for out-of-network emergencies by addressing coverage of emergency services, including behavioral health emergencies.
-The law also aligns with the Washington state Balance Billing Protection Act and the federal No Surprises Act.
+The law also aligns with the Washington State Balance Billing Protection Act and the federal No Surprises Act.

 In 2023, the Washington Legislature passed House Bill (HB) 1134 to help implement the 988 Suicide & Crisis Lifeline.
 This bill expands crisis services in Washington by creating an endorsement for rapid response crisis teams, funding, and training for responders.
 Other key parts of the bill include working toward co-location to improve the transfer of mental health crisis calls made to 911.
 This allows 988 crisis counselors located at 911 dispatch sites to answer calls and provide support.